mmontag/chip-player-js/README.md

  * Fixed incorrect 4-op counter which is still catch 4-op instruments on 2-op banks
  * Fixed an incorrect processing of auto-flags
  * Fixed incorrect initial MIDI tempo when MIDI file doesn't includes the tempo event
+ * Channel and Note Aftertouch features are now supported correctly!
+Aftertouch is the tremolo / vibrato, NOT A VOLUME!

 ## 1.3.2   2018-04-24
  * Added ability to disable MUS and XMI converters